bednabedna/gengrammar/README.md

 } while (a && c123++ < max);
 a = c123 >= min
 if (!a) {
-    // here the loop has failed
-    pos = prevPos123
+    // here the loop has failed, we rollback accepted predicates pos = prevPos123
     children.length = prevChildLen123
 }
 ```
-Given the expections on predicates to reset the positions, we can expand any of the predicates in the example code and all the assumptions should hold.
+Given the expections on predicates to reset the positions, we can replace A, B, C with any of the predicates in the example code and all the assumptions should hold.
 For additional instances of predicates, you can explore the generated code within the `/generated` directory.

 ## Concluding Remarks on the Code
 The presented code exemplifies a personal, compact coding project that I undertook to delve into an intriguing concept.
 It's worth noting that this endeavor is purely exploratory in nature.
 It lacks the optimization that comes with algorithmic refinement and hasn't undergone rigorous testing.
 It's my intention that this project isn't misconstrued as a representation of my professional coding standards.
 Ordinarily, I adhere to established code conventions and rigorously test my code for robustness.